 Ceramic coatings deflect UV rays, which helps to reduce the potential of exposure to the paint or clear coat surface.
 This results in virtually no chance for oxidation or clear coat damage.

 If you apply the coating correct and complete the prep work as directed, the coating should last for 2 to 5 years.
-In fact, AvalonKing is the only DIY ceramic coating that guarantees our product for two years.
+In fact, AvalonKing is the only DIY ceramic coating that guarantees its product for two years.

 For comparison, carnauba wax only lasts about six weeks, so if frequent waxing your car is cool with you, that option is something to consider.
 A protection film or PPF is the other extreme, as they can last up to 5 to 10 years.